 Content that ranks well Google has become longer and more in-depth.
 A study by Backlinko found that the average length of the content on the first page of Google was 1,890 words.
 Including images also helped content, as it outperformed those without images.

 As Google improves and changes, your old content may no longer be optimized for search.
 You should be regularly checking and updating your content to ensure it is always optimized.
 The advantage of doing this is that you can refresh older content rather than creating new content from scratch.
 This will save you time and resources as well.
 We recommend starting with your oldest content (that is relevant) and working your way to more the more recent stuff.

 OPTIMIZE YOUR CONTENT FOR QUESTIONS AND VOICE SEARCH

 A simple way to help your content rank better is to optimize it for user questions.
 Common questions can be found using tools such as Moz’ keyword explorer or even Google’s “related searches”.

-In 2019 voice search in anticipated the grow.
+Voice search is anticipated to continue growing.
 With the increased use of devices such as Google Home and Amazon Echo users will rely on voice search much more.
 Most queries include a question such as “How do I…”.
 It is helpful to include the question as well as the answer on your page when trying to optimize for these searches.

 Voice search has increased the use of modifiers.
 These are words such as review, best, and near me.
 Including these in your content will help it appear more relevant.